hoodoer/JS-Tap/README.md

 Note that the application targeted must allow iFraming from same-origin or self if it's setting CSP or X-Frame-Options headers.
 JavaScript based framebusters can also prevent iFrame traps from working.

 #### Implant Mode
 Implant mode would typically be used if you're directly adding the payload into the targetted application.
 Perhaps you have a shell on the server that hosts the JavaScript files for the application.
 Add the payload to a JavaScript file that's used throughout the application (jQuery, main.js, etc.).
 Which file would be ideal really depends on the app in question and how it's using JavaScript files.
-Implant mode does not require starting page to be configured, and does not use the iFrame trap technique.
+Implant mode does not require a starting page to be configured, and does not use the iFrame trap technique.

 ## Installation and Start
 Requires python3.
-A large number of dependencies are required for the jsTapServer, you are **highly** encouraged to use python virtual environments to isolate the libraries for the server software.
+A large number of dependencies are required for the jsTapServer, you are **highly** encouraged to use python virtual environments to isolate the libraries for the server software (or whatever your preferred isolation method is).

 Example:
 ```